 Employers whose enterprises are covered by the FLSA, or who have employees engaged in interstate commerce are required by the FLSA to pay the minimum wage.
-Unlike some other laws relating to employment, the standard does not hinge upon how many employees the employer has, but instead looks at the nature of the work performed by the enterprise and the employee to determine whether interstate commerce is involved.
+Unlike other laws relating to employment, the standard does not depend on how many employees the employer has.
+The determining factor is the nature of the work performed by the enterprise and the employee.
+Coverage depends on whether the employee or employer is engaged in interstate commerce.
 For more information, please see the previous question.

-5. If my state's minimum wage is higher than the federal minimum wage, what is my employer required to pay me?
+5. If my state or city's minimum wage is higher than the federal minimum wage, what is my employer required to pay me?

-Where an employee is subject to both the state and federal minimum wage laws, the employee is entitled to higher of the two minimum wages.
-For more information on your state's minimum wage laws, see DOL state minimum wage laws.
+Where an employee is subject to both the state and federal minimum wage laws, or federal, state, and city minimum wage laws, the employee is entitled to higher of the minimum wages.
+If you are not covered by the federal minimum wage laws, that does not mean that you are also exempt from your state minimum wage requirements.
+For more information on your state's minimum wage laws, select your state from the state map below or see DOL state minimum wage laws.

-For more information on your state's minimum wage laws, see DOL state minimum wage laws.
-If you still have questions about your state's minimum wage law, then you may wish to contact the agency in your state which handles wage and hour/labor standards violations, listed on our site's state government agencies page.
+For more information on your state or city's minimum wage laws, select your state from the state map below or see the DOL state minimum wage laws.
+If you have questions about your state's minimum wage law, you may wish to contact the state agency that handles wage and hour/labor standards violations, listed on our site's state government agencies page.

-While your employer may pay you different rates for different kinds of work, the differing pay rates cannot be averaged to meet your employer's minimum wage obligations.
-For example, your employer could not pay you $6.50 for certain hours worked, even if for the rest of the hours worked, you were paid $8.00 per hour, and your average rate of pay was therefore higher than $7.25 per hour.
+While your employer may pay you different rates for different kinds of work, the pay rates cannot be averaged to meet your employer's minimum wage obligations.
+Hourly employees must be paid minimum wage for all hours worked.
+For example, your employer could not pay you $6.50 for certain hours worked, even if for the rest of the hours worked, you were paid $8.00 per hour, making your average rate of pay higher than $7.25 per hour.

-Yes (assuming that you would otherwise be covered by the FLSA or equivalent state laws discussed above), which means that your average hourly earnings for the week must equal $7.25 or higher.
-An employer cannot create a salary rate that is so low that it makes it impossible for you to be paid the minimum wage when your weekly pay is averaged by the number of hours worked.
-For example, your employer could not pay you a salary of $275 per week, since based on a 40-hour work week, your salary must be at least $290 to equal $7.25 per hour.
+Yes (if you would otherwise be covered by the FLSA or equivalent state laws discussed above), which means that your average hourly earnings for the week must equal $7.25 or higher.
+This can be determined by dividing your salary by the number of hours that you work.
+An employer cannot create a salary rate that is so low that when you divide your weekly pay by the number of hours worked the resulting hourly pay is less than the minimum wage.
+For example, your employer could not pay you a salary of $275 per week for 40 hours of work, because your salary must be at least $290 to equal $7.25 per hour.

-Yes (assuming that you would otherwise be covered by the FLSA or equivalent state laws discussed above), which means that your average hourly earnings for the week must equal $7.25 or higher.
-An employer cannot create a commission standard that is so low that it makes it impossible for you to be paid the minimum wage when your weekly pay is averaged by the number of hours worked.
+Yes (if you would otherwise be covered by the FLSA or equivalent state laws discussed above), which means that your average hourly earnings for the week must equal $7.25 or higher.
+Commissions (whether based on a percentage of total sales or of sales in excess of a specified amount, or on some other formula) are payments for hours worked and must be included in the regular rate.
+An employer cannot create a commission standard that is so low that when you divide your weekly pay by the number of hours worked the resulting hourly pay is less than the minimum wage.
 If your pay including commission is below the minimum wage, then your employer is required to make up the difference.
-For example, if during a slow period, your commission averages only $5.00 per hour you work, your employer must pay you an additional $2.25 per hour to make up the difference, so that you receive the $7.25 minimum wage.
+For example, if during a slow period, your commission averages only $5.00 per hour, then your employer must pay you an additional $2.25 per hour to make up the difference so that you receive the $7.25 minimum wage.

 10. I am paid a piece rate for the amount of goods I produce.
 Does the minimum wage law apply to me?

-Yes (assuming that you would otherwise be covered by the FLSA or equivalent state laws discussed above), which means that your average hourly piece rate earnings for the week must equal $7.25 or higher.
-An employer cannot create a piece rate standard that is so low that it makes it impossible for you to be paid the minimum wage when your weekly pay is averaged by the number of hours worked.
-If your piece rate total is below the minimum wage, then your employer is required to make up the difference.
+Yes (if you would otherwise be covered by the FLSA or equivalent state laws discussed above), which means that your average hourly piece rate earnings for the week must equal $7.25 or higher.
+The regular hourly rate of pay for employees paid on a piece-rate basis is computed by adding together total earnings for the workweek from piece rates and all other sources and any sums paid for waiting time or other hours worked.
+An employer cannot create a piece rate standard that is so low that when you divide your weekly pay by the number of hours worked the resulting hourly pay is less than minimum wage.
+If your piece rate total is below the minimum wage, then your employer must make up the difference.

-For example: You are paid .75 for each completed widget, and normally complete 10 widgets per hour (for an average wage of $7.50 per hour).
-However, for an entire work week, your production line has mechanical difficulties and staffing shortages that make it impossible for you to complete no more than 6 widgets per hour (for an average wage of $4.50 per hour).
+For example, you are paid .75 for each completed widget, and normally complete ten widgets per hour (for an average wage of $7.50 per hour).
+On one work week, your production line has mechanical difficulties and staffing shortages so that you can only make six widgets per hour (giving you an average wage of $4.50 per hour for that week).
 Under federal law, your employer must make up the difference and pay you an extra 2.75 per hour, so that you at least make the minimum wage of $7.25.

 An employer of a tipped employee is only required to pay $2.13 an hour in direct wages, as long as all three of the following conditions are met: